xcoga/SC4051_dist_system_proj/Server/API_Specification.md

   "data": "status:SUCCESS\nfacility:<facilityName>\navailableTimeslots:\nMONDAY: 0800 - 1200,1300 - 1700,\nTUESDAY: 0800 - 1700, \nWEDNESDAY: 0800 - 1700,\n"
 }
 ```
+If you added in the days to query, the response will only include those days.
+It will be blank if no days fall within that range.

 ### Query Rating of a Specific Facility